 Task Manager – How do you find those applications that are running in the background on your computer?
 Open up the Task Manager (Ctrl+Alt+Delete on a PC and Command+Option+Esc on a Mac).
 Some of the applications running in the background may not be needed, and uninstalling them will help your computer run faster.
 Uninstalling those unwanted background applications will free up RAM for a faster computer.

+Did learning about conducting routine maintenance on your computer interest you?
 The Computer Technician Networking Specialist program is designed to prepare computer networking students for entry-level positions in the fields of electronics, computer technology, and networking.
 Students build their own computers and use them in the learning process.
 Graduates are prepared to pass the CompTIA (Computing Technology Industry Association) A+ certification exam.

 Contact us today to find out more on how to become a Computer Technician Networking Specialist on Long Island.